 Read aloud sessions are a wonderful way for children to understand the connection between written text and spoken language.
 You can model reading habits and strategies, reading fluency, tone and eye contact.
 You can also introduce different genres, authors and illustrators.

 - What does “I Am Enough” mean?

-What do you notice about the traits of the characters in the book?
+- What do you notice about the traits of the characters in the book?